THE DOVER WAR MEMORIAL PROJECT

 Fittall, R. E.

-He took off in Avro Lancaster DV280 JO-S from Waddington, Lincolnshire at 23:05 hours on 21st June 1944 for a raid on the synthetic-oil plant at Scholven-Buer, Germany.
-Lancaster DV280 was shot down by a Luftwaffe night-fighter in the early hours of 22nd June and crashed in a polder area at Berghem about 3 miles northeast of Oss, Netherlands.
-Apart from P/O Forth who survived to become a PoW, the rest of the crew were killed and are buried in Uden War Cemetery, Netherlands (AGS Fittall in grave 5 B 10)
+He took off in Avro Lancaster DV280 JO-S from Waddington, Lincolnshire at 23:05 hours on 21 June 1944 for a raid on the synthetic-oil plant at Scholven-Buer, Germany.
+Lancaster DV280 was shot down by a Luftwaffe night-fighter in the early hours of 22 June and crashed in a polder area at Berghem about 3 miles northeast of Oss, Netherlands.
+Apart from P/O Forth who survived to become a PoW, the rest of the crew were killed and are buried in Uden War Cemetery, Netherlands (Ronald Fittall is in Grave 5 B 10)

 The crew were: